Isabella-Mitchell/fledgling-bird-game/TESTING.md

 ## Landing Page

 - Social links in the footer have been tested and proven to work
 - The main navigation buttons have been tested and proven to work

 ## Game Page

 - The How To Play modal has been tested and proven to open and close as desired.
 - The game play as been extensively tested, with all buttons and clickable elements behave as expected.
 - If the user presses the select button without having selected a bird, an error message appears.
 The game will not continue until they have selected a bird.
 - If the user presses the submit button without having selected a answer, an error message appears.
 The game will not continue until they have selected an answer.
 - At the end of the game, the button to ‘Play Again’ and ‘Find Sightings Near Me’ have been tested and shown to work.
 - The website title link back to the landing page has been tested and proven to work.
 - Social links in the footer have been tested and proven to work

 ## Sightings Page

 - The Learn More modal has been tested and proven to open and close as desired.
 - The Address input form has been extensively tested and behaves as expected.
 This involves passing in incorrect data to see what errors occur.
 - If there is an issue with the API, e.g. the server returns a 400 error message, then an appropriate error message appears: “Oops...Something went wrong.
 Please try again or contact the website administrator”
 - If the user has not entered an address, then an appropriate error message appears: “That address is not recognised.
 Please try again with a different address.”
 - If the user enters an address which is not recognised by google maps, then both these error message appear.
 - If the user enters an address which is too broad for the eBird API (e.g. a Continent name), or a location with no sightings, then an appropriate error message appears: “There are no results for that address.
 Please try again with a different address or increase your search radius”
 - The website title link back to the landing page has been tested and proven to work.
 - Social links in the footer have been tested and proven to work

 # Peer Review

 # Bugs

 ## Resolved

+- Ipad Image Stretch

+    - When viewing the website on iPad I noticed the images on the landing page and game page were being stretched.
+    - I have experienced before using Flex, however I couldn’t resolve this bug the same way I had before due to the whole page layout using flex.
+    - I found another solution on [Stack Overflow](https://stackoverflow.com/questions/57516373/image-stretching-in-flexbox-in-safari) which suggested this could be fixed by wrapping the image in the div.
+    - I did this and the images displayed correctly.

+- Google Maps API

+    - To Geocode my user input, I am using a Google Maps API.
+I set up the Google Maps API successfully by following a Youtube tutorial.
+However, when I tried to put HTTP restrictions on it, it stopped working.
+    - After further reading of the Google documentation, I realised that there are two Geocoding services that Google provides.
+You cannot put HTTP restrictions on the one I am using.
+I removed the restrictions and the API worked again.
+    - I have limited my API key to only work with the Google Maps Geocoding service
+    - I have set up Alerts and a budget to monitor usage of the API.
+    - If I were to further develop this project, I would change to the Google Maps JavaScript API an use this to geocode the user input, as I could put restrictions on this.
+(See Unresolved Bugs)

+- Bootstrap and jQuery Scripts

+    - When I first put the jQuery script into my game script, I put it above the Bootstrap scripts.
+It did not function properly.
+    - I reordered the scripts so that the jQuery script comes last, and it works properly.

+- Submit bird button

+    - This button functions by allowing the user to select a bird.
+At the start of each round, it appears disabled if no bird is selected, and appears enabled when a bird is selected.
+    - While refactoring the code, I accidently edited the function so that button would not become disabled once it was enabled.
+I spotted this and corrected the code so the button behaves as desired.

+- HTML game page validation

+    - When I first validated my game page HTML, the validator came back with an error.
+“Attribute ‘button-command' not allowed on element button at this point”
+    - I googled the issue and realised that custom attributes need to start with data.
+    - I updated the attributes to ‘data-button-command' and the code passed the validator without error.

 ## Unresolved